Massachusetts College of Liberal Arts

 University of Massachusetts, Amherst.
 Ph.D. in Philosophy.

-Bridgewater State College, Bridgewater, MA.
+Bridgewater State University, Bridgewater, MA.
 Graduate Studies in Humanities.

 Georgetown University, Washington, D.C.
 B.A. in Economics.